sparkflows/sparkflows-docs/docs/tutorials/time-series/Time-Series-Feature-Engineering.rst

 Feature Engineering Workflow
 -----------------------------
 Each column is a feature.
-But all features may not produce the best results from models, so feature engineering play important role in choosing the right features for a model won't just altogether improve its prescient force yet will likewise offer the adaptability to utilize less unpredictable models that are quicker to run and all the more handily.
+But all features may not produce the best results from models, so Feature Engineering plays an important role in choosing the right features.
+A model will not entirely improve its prescient force, yet will offer the adaptability to utilize less unpredictable models that are quicker to run and more handily.

 .. figure:: ../../_assets/tutorials/time-series/ts_features/tsfeatureworkflow.png
    :alt: Stock Forecasting